maboa/MDN/gameaudio.md

 ### Autoplay

 Many mobile browsers will simply ignore any instructions to autoplay audio.
 Playback for audio needs to be started by a user initiated event.
 This means you will have to structure your audio playback to take account of that.
-This is usually mitigated against by loading the audio in advance and starting any -- say -- background music in advance so that playback occurs when a start button is pressed.
+This is usually mitigated against by loading the audio in advance and priming it on a user initiated event.

-For more passive audio autoplay, for example background music that starting as soon as a game loads, one trick is to detect any user initiated event and play back at that point.
+For more passive audio autoplay, for example background music that starts as soon as a game loads, one trick is to detect *any* user initiated event and start playback then.
+For other more active sounds that are to be used during the game we could consider priming them as soon as something like a start button is pressed.
+To prime audio like this we want to play a part of it, to do this it is useful to include a moment of silence at the end of your audio sample.
+Jumping to, playing and pausing that silence will mean we can now use JavaScript to play that file at arbitary points.

+> Note 1 - playing part of your file a zero volume could also work if the browser allows you to change volume (see below).
+Also note that playing and immediately pausing your audio does not guarantee that a small piece of audio is emitted.

-> Note - adding a web app to your mobile home screen may change its capabilities.
+> Note 2 - adding a web app to your mobile home screen may change its capabilities.
 In the case of autoplay and iOS, this appears to be the case currently.